 4. EMF Radiation From Nearby Cell Towers

 If you’re unsure about the amount of radiation in your home, or in your bedroom, you really should have an EMF meter.
-I picked up this one on Amazon, because it’s one of the better ones you can get, but there are many that will work for this purpose.
+I use this one on Amazon, because it’s one of the better ones you can get, but there are many that will work for this purpose.
 Nearby cell towers and proximity will really determine the level, produce a ton of EMF radiation that does affect your home.

 I won’t go into all the measures you can take to eliminate this, but one thing you can do is pick up an EMF faraday canopy net to put above your bed.
 This might seem kind of extreme, but I can honestly say that if you have a cell tower near your home or your home has a ton of electronics and dirty electricity, you’ll probably be surprised how much better you’ll sleep and feel inside a canopy like this.